michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-16-opt-out-interest-based-ads-google.md

 ---
 title: Opt Out of Interest-Based Ads on Google
 date: 2014-11-16T00:26:16+00:00
-excerpt: "Google's collection of interest-based data is pervasive.
-It won't hurt to opt out and have peace of mind."
+excerpt: Google's collection of interest-based data is pervasive.
+It won't hurt to opt out and have peace of mind.
 layout: post
 permalink: /opt-out-interest-based-ads-google
 categories: